benejsimpson/C-Chess/README.md

 This project is still in-progress.
 The codebase already supports:

 - Fully functional chess game for 2 player or AI opponent
+- FEN loading and exporting
+- A SFML board UI with drag-and-drop pieces

+Engine Features:
+- Move scoring and ordering
 - Minimax search with alpha-beta pruning
-- FEN loading and exporting
-- A playable SFML board UI with drag-and-drop

-## Architecture Overview
-Code split into three main layers:

-1. Core chess game logic
-3. Evaluation & Engine
-2. GUI
+- Material evaluation
+- Position evaluation with Piece Square Tables for different phases of game
+- Quiescence - in progress...